 Unilever were also in possession of an unwieldy brand portfolio.
-They were trying to manage 1,600 disparate products that didn't all relate to each other, or to their history of doing good.
+They were trying to manage 1,600 disparate products that didn't relate to each other, or to their history of doing good.
 It was clear the company was too diffuse, with an abundance of brands and no unifying driver of growth.
-So the opportunity was there to do something that connected the products as well as bringing Unilever out of the shadows, towards their customers.
+So the opportunity was there to do something that connected the products, as well as bringing Unilever out of the shadows and towards their customers.

 We had worked with Unilever companies as far back as 1969.
 Now we were helping them change from being a hidden owner of brands to become a much more visible business, developing a singular idea that would lead the way: "adding vitality to life."

 We worked on dozens of projects to put vitality right at the heart of the organisation, from designing workplaces, to transforming the recruitment process, to showing their people how to pass on the stories that would bring the idea to life.
 We even helped Unilever to invent new products and projects that delivered on the promise of vitality.

 This idea was taken deep into the heart of Unilever.
 Together we developed a 'vitality key', which identified the key components of ‘vitality to life’.
 Any product or communication would now be evaluated against this and the product range was trimmed from 1,600 to just 400 brands – those that could really live up to "adding vitality to life".

 We worked with individuals and teams across sourcing and distribution, as well as marketing, and in cases where they did not sit so well with 'adding vitality to life', the ingredients of products were actually changed.